 What is Dialectical Behavioral Therapy or DBT?

-Each part of the process is broken down into separate modules at LifeSync Malibu.
-We spend time individually and in group sessions with each client to make sure that they understand the salient features of each component and allow them to practice the application of these components in real-world scenarios.
+Each part of the process is broken down into separate modules.
+We will spend time individually and in group sessions with you to make sure that you understand the salient features of each component and allow you to practice the application of these components in real-world scenarios.

 Our four-week program allows every client to go into a detailed study on how to employ and practice these four principles.
-The tools that clients learn when they get treatment at LifeSync Malibu Healing Center, allow the client space and time to heal so they can stay sober.
+The tools that you will learn while at LifeSync Malibu Healing Center, will allow you space and time to heal so you can stay sober.

-When mindfulness techniques are employed in situations such as these, we work closely with the client ad allow them to unpack what just happened.
-In this example, the client had a bad interaction with a close personal relationship.
-As a result, they became angry, they became fearful, they became sad, they began to feel shame, guilt and emotional pain.
-None of these emotions were very comfortable and, in the past, the client would use substances in order to numb the feelings or get through them.
-In our program we allow each client to experience the space between the interaction and the emotion.
-This allows the individual to disarticulate the need to use substances to circumvent or avoid painful or distressing emotions or thoughts.
-It is the beginning of empowerment and clients respond well to this when they feel empowered to make a change and to not have to stick with the same old routine of trigger and relapse, trigger and relapse, trigger and relapse.
+In our program, we allow each client to experience the space between the interaction and the emotion.
+This allows you to disarticulate the need to use substances to circumvent or avoid painful or distressing emotions or thoughts.
+It is the beginning of empowerment.
+Our clients feel empowered to make a change and to not have to stick with the same old routine of trigger and relapse, trigger and relapse, trigger and relapse.
 Instead, our clients are breaking the cycle of addiction one thought at a time and one moment at a time!

 This is the third component of dialectical behavioral therapy.
 Distress tolerance is very, very helpful in addressing crises.
 Whether this is an emotional crisis, physical crisis, or some other crisis, distress tolerance is a way to safely navigate through a traumatic or disturbing event and move forward in a healthy and sane way.
-In essence, this technique allows people to tolerate short-term or long-term pain and utilizes the other components of the dialectic behavioral therapeutic module to get through tough times.
+In essence, this technique will allow you to tolerate emotional distress during the healing process.
+Coupled with other components of the dialectic behavioral therapeutic module, you will get relief while going through tough times.

-In short, LifeSync Malibu Healing Center utilizes dialectical behavioral therapy in order to help our clients stay sober and have better recovery.
-By using these techniques, and we have found that many of our clients feel much more comfortable in social settings and are much more stable overall.
+In short, LifeSync Malibu Healing Center utilizes dialectical behavioral therapy in order to help our clients stay sober and develop high-quality recovery.
+By using these techniques, we have found that many of our clients feel much more comfortable in social settings and are much more stable overall.
 It is an effective and meaningful tool in the recovery process.